Top Professional Finance Certifications

 This is a good path if you want to have a very specific career in risk management and differentiate yourself.
 Compared to the above finance certifications the FRM is one of the most niche and targeted.
 It’s very cost and time effective as well.

-The FRM designation is not as globally recognized as something like the CFA or CPA.
-It’s not portable to other areas of finance outside of risk management.
+The FRM designation is newer, and thus less as globally recognized than designations have been around longer.
+It’s less portable to other areas of finance outside of risk management.

 Another popular option for corporate finance professionals is to obtain a financial modeling certification from an Institute like CFI.
 Course topics range from how to build a financial model to advanced valuation techniques and sensitivity analysis, all using practical applications in Excel.
 The full Financial Modeling & Valuation Analyst Program (FMVA) at CFI is $497 and comes with over 20 courses and over 50 hours of video instruction.
 The pass rate is approximately for 70% FMVA.